aliceschulz/PatternAnalysis-2025_Fork/recognition/VQVAE_45324677/README.md

-# VQVAE for HipMRI Image Reconstruction
+# VQVAE for HipMRI Image Reconstruction and Generation

 The objective of this project was to solve a recognition problem using a deep learning method.
 This folder includes the solution and scripts for implementing the topic number 10 of the COMP3710 Project.